Family Tree Making Guide

 family tree research

-project, use this family tree guide to help you set some reachable goals that will help you focus your time and energy on a desired outcome.
+project, use this family tree guide to help you make a plan and focus your time and energy to reach obtainable goals.
 With that in mind, you can collect your resources, determine a focus, and execute a family tree plan that will help you successfully achieve your genealogical goals.
 Keep in mind if, even if you start out just wanting to write an essay on one family ancestor with this family tree guide, you can always expand on your research and produce a family tree on a much larger scale later.

 Here are some ideas for focusing your genealogy research into a finished family tree report, essay, book, or website :